-SVS PSO VQI Regional Meeting - Great Lakes
+SVS PSO VQI Regional Meeting: Great Lakes Vascular Study Group

 The purpose of the Society for Vascular Surgery Patient Safety Organization (SVS PSO) is to improve the quality, safety, effectiveness and cost of vascular healthcare by collecting and exchanging information through regional quality improvement groups.

 Professional Practice Gap

 Each regional group is provided with benchmark reports to compare their center/region/national outcomes to focus on quality improvement to meet the mission of the SVS PSO.
 Some examples include metrics on:

 - Long term follow-up of patients (quality)

 - Clinical outcomes, such as mortality and stroke (quality/safety)